메인메뉴 바로가기본문으로 바로가기

 ORIGIN OF THE EULJIRO FONT

 Kim Bong-jin, the founder of Baemin’s holding company Woowa Brothers and a former designer, has long been interested in old Korean signage.
 He has thousands of photos of street signs stored on his smartphone, and his favorites are the Euljiro signs from the 1960s and 1970s.
 The calligraphy on these signs, commonly seen on Euljiro Tool Street, was written by several craftsmen known at the time as the “sign grandpas.”
-They would travel the neighborhood on bicycles laden with paint cans and create signs in their own unique handwriting on tin plates and wooden planks.
+They would travel the neighborhood on bicycles laden with paint cans and signs in their own unique handwriting on tin plates and wooden planks.

 One of the signboards that Kim photographed was for an auto repair shop whose name consisted of seven syllables.
 “The rough design of the font was interesting, each stroke teeming with power.
 It had the charm of something incomplete,” Han Myeong-su recalls.